ibsls/ibsls-paper/paper/README.md

-# Scripts for paper
+# Manuscript-specific scripts

-This file summarizes the main software tools used for RNA-seq data processing in the ibSLS paper.
+This directory contains manuscript-specific scripts and notes associated with figures in the ibSLS paper.

-## xxx
+## Mission-specific centrifuge parameters for artificial gravity loading (Supplementary Figure S1)

 Raw RPM records underlying Supplementary Fig. S1 are provided as Supplementary Data associated with the paper.
 The manuscript Source Data includes the binned values used for plotting.
 The scripts in this directory generate the binned data and figure panels from the raw RPM records.

+## PCA of transcriptome profiles across missions and tissues (Supplementary Figure S2)

+This directory includes the script used to generate the all-sample PCA shown in Supplementary Fig. S2.

+## Web-rendered bar-graph panels

+Some graph panels in the manuscript are screenshots from the ibSLS web interface, including gene-expression panels (Figs. 4c, 5d, and 7c; Supplementary Fig. S3b) and metabolite-abundance panels (Figs. 4f and 6d; Supplementary Fig. S4a-e).
+The underlying numerical values are provided as Source Data, whereas standalone plotting scripts are not provided for these web-rendered panels.

 ## Core software